MWCA Research Grants

 - In addition to such publications as The Writing Lab Newsletter, The Writing Center Journal, or the International Writing Centers Association Press, strongly consider disseminating research results outside the context of writing center studies.

-Grant Applications are being accepted now through December 21st, 2015.
+Grant Applications will be accepted beginning in Fall 2017.
+Check back soon for more details.
 Please log into your MWCA Member Profile to fill out and submit an application.

 Applicants must be active members of the MWCA and undergraduate students, graduate students, or professionals currently working in MWCA member writing centers.

-Please direct questions to MWCA Research Coordinator Zach Beare at firstname.lastname@example.org.
+Please direct questions to MWCA Research Coordinator Heather Carroll at email@example.com.